-Yesterday, for the first time in quite awhile, I was up before the sun.
+Yesterday, for the first time in quite awhile, I was up before the sun, and while the day began early, thankfully it proceeded at a slower pace.

 With a cup of coffee to fuel me, I got breakfast for my youngest, made his lunch, and then (because morning before-school band rehearsals will not resume until the new semester begins), put the leash on the dog and prepared to walk to the bus stop.